-- 1. Tap 📞 to enter Phone screen.

-- 2. Tap Call History tab.
+- 1. On the Phone screen, tap Call History tab.
 You'll see a list of your most recent incoming and outgoing calls.

-- 3. Tap and then choose Call history to see more calls.
+- 2. Tap and then choose Call history to see more calls.
 Arrow icons beside a call indicate the type of call, and multiple arrows indicate multiple calls:

 - Missed call

 - Incoming call

 - Outgoing call